 In the 20th century, small-scale development stretched down Cleavelands towards the site from the north-west, and along the A3072.
 Within the last two years, a large development has begun in the fields to the north, east and south-east of the monument.
-This development physically encloses the monument, and is of a uniform style of brick or rendered house, modern and non-West Country in appearance.
+This (on-going) development physically encloses the monument, and is of a uniform style of brick or rendered house, modern and non-West Country in appearance.
 This has already removed the monument ostensibly from its regional cultural context - while onsite, the monument could be almost anywhere in the country as key regional signifiers are no longer visible.
-The setting of the monument is now suburban in character, disconnected from its formely more open and primarily agricultural landscape.
-The proposed development would cumulatively add to this effect, with further modern dwellings in close proximity.
-The proposed site, together with the gardens of the derelict house next door, currently provide a narrow 'green zone' around the site, and it is understood that the current housing development to the east features linear green spaces adjacent to the monument.
-The soundscape of the site is now complicated by noise from the building site, which would also increase, at least temporarily, with the proposed development.
+The wider setting of the monument is now suburban in character, disconnected from its formerly more open and primarily agricultural landscape.
+Any proposed development would cumulatively add to this effect, with further modern dwellings in close proximity.
+The proposed site, together with the land to the north of the monument (also proposed for development) currently provide a narrow 'green zone' around the site, and it is understood that the current housing development to the east features linear green spaces (a 50m buffer) adjacent to the monument.
+The soundscape of the proposed site and monument is now complicated by noise from the building site, which would also increase, at least temporarily, with the proposed development.